- Sails, awnings, and blinds

 - Lights and electricity

 Even with all the joys of summer, the “I’m melting!” sentiment always becomes inevitable in South Africa.

-With the AC costing an arm and a leg and being generally detrimental to the environment, what can you do to protect yourself from the maddening heat?
+With the AC costing an arm and a leg and being generally detrimental to the environment, what else can you do to protect yourself from the maddening heat?